By Shelley Harris, Children’s Librarian

 About Shelley

-Shelley is a children’s librarian with a passion for early literacy, serving and celebrating the disability community, and exploring technology.
+Shelley is a neurodivergent children’s librarian with a passion for early literacy, serving and celebrating the disability community, and exploring technology.
 She can often be found practicing storytime songs with her black lab, Bingo.